Come for the explosions. Stay for the... not explosions.

 - Tsunami's Impulse Command is similar, but costs twice as much for the ability to Ad Hoc your way into whatever you want.

-- Both Diamond's Self-Repair and Magma's Power Shield and healing abilities, which can be really useful, but are also narrower than the rest, since you have to take damage in the first place and either pay Energy or use a Power Up to heal, respectively.
-You'll find games where you'll appreciate both of those, but not as often as the others.
+- Both Diamond's Self-Repair and Magma's Power Shield are healing abilities, which can be really useful, but are also narrower than the rest, since you have to take damage in the first place and either pay Energy or use a Power Up to heal, respectively.
+You'll have games where you'll appreciate both of those, but not as often as the others.

 - Similarly, Ghost's Cyborg ability sounds very cool and, if you manage to get a decent weapon early on in the game, it is cool.
-But I've found that you spend more time rushing to resource collection to actualize it than may be wise.
+But I've found that you spend more time focusing on resource collection to actualize it than may be wise.

 When evaluating the hardware, there are two things to keep in mind.
 One is cost and the other is what type of weapon you're picking up.
 TEM's rock-paper-scissors system that allows you to perform better attacks if responding with the right weapon to your opponent's previous one (Ranged counters Melee counters Area counters Ranged) is part of the necessary strategizing when both anticipating a fight and actually participating in one.
 Among the Basic weapons, a lot of people opt for the Pulse Pistol, which almost always does max damage, or the Energy Sword, since it slows down your opponent's resource collection.
 They also both cost 1 of each resource, meaning you're not impairing one more than the other while trying to build/buy other things.
 However, the Riot Shield is brilliant in the early game, since it counters ALL attacks and can heal you, while the Grenade Launcher is great to hold on to for later in the game when you want to clean up the board during a scoring round.